This post may contain affiliate links. Please read my disclosure policy.

 - Either serve right away or wrap individually in plastic wrap or aluminum foil tightly.
 Let freeze individually on a sheet tray, and once frozen place in a bag for long term storage, up to 3 months.
 These will keep in the freezer for up to 2 months!

-- Mexican Rice on the stovetop: Place 2 cups of rice, 2 cups of water and sea salt in a saucepan.
+- Mexican Style Rice on the Stovetop: Place 2 cups of rice, 2 cups of water and sea salt in a saucepan.
 Cover and bring to a boil over high heat.
 Turn down heat and simmer on low until all of the water has dissolved.
 Add in the rest of the ingredients and mix well.
 Taste before setting aside until ready to assemble!
 Store the rest of the rice in a airtight container in the refrigerator for 4-6 days.
 Rice should be discarded if left at room temperature for more than 2 hours.

 Hey Lexi,